PGY1 Pharmacy

 The Chickasaw Nation PGY1 Pharmacy Residency Program offers two positions each year within an award-winning tribal health system dedicated to quality, compassion and community.
 Located in south-central Oklahoma, this ASHP-accredited program provides advanced clinical training while nurturing professional growth and cultural awareness.

-You’ll gain experience in inpatient and outpatient settings, providing care across therapeutics, pharmacokinetics, disease state management and consultative services.
+You will gain experience in inpatient and outpatient settings, providing care across therapeutics, pharmacokinetics, disease state management and consultative services.

 Program Highlights